 B. The cultivar or variety name must be included on all entry cards.
+If potted container with several cultivar or varieties identify each individually within the pot.
 Failure to identify the cultivar or variety will drop the entry one ribbon placing.
 Proper identification is the responsibility of the exhibitor not the Extension staff or office personnel.

-For Floriculture, punch hole in the top center of entry tag, use a rubber band to securely attach entry tag to containers.
+C. For Floriculture, punch hole in the top center of entry tag, use a rubber band to securely attach entry tag to containers.

-C. Exhibits entered under an incorrect class number or containing an incorrect number of stems will be dropped one ribbon placing (a stem may have more than 1 flower on it, but still will only be one stem).
-In classes 023, 045 & 046, do not duplicate entries with the classes listed by using other cultivars or varieties, or entry will be dropped one ribbon placing.
+D. Exhibits entered under an incorrect class number or containing an incorrect number of stems will be dropped one ribbon placing (a stem may have more than 1 flower on it, but still will only be one stem).
+In classes 023, 045 & 046, do not duplicate entries from the already listed classes or entry will be dropped one ribbon placing.
 For example: 4-Hers with two cultivars or varieties of marigolds can only enter the marigold class and cannot enter the other cultivar or variety in any other class.
 A perennial is defined as a plant of which the crown overwinters.
 An annual is a plant that grows from seed each season, whether self-seeded or planted by the gardener.
 A biennial is a plant that germinates, grows and overwinters as a crown, blooms the following year and dies.
 Foliage will be considered when exhibit is judged.

-D. All 3 or 5 stems of cut flowers should be the same cultivar and color, do not mix cultivars and colors.
-Containers will not be judged; however, they should be clear glass containers that won't tip over (No plastic containers at State Fair) and of adequate size to display blooms.
-Any exhibit not in a clear container will be dropped one ribbon placing.
-Score Sheet SF 106.
+E. All 3 or 5 stems of cut flowers should be the same cultivar and color, do not mix cultivars and colors.
+Containers will not be judged; however, they should be CLEAR GLASS CONTAINERS that won't tip over (No plastic containers at State Fair) and of adequate size to display blooms.
+Any exhibit not in a clear glass container will be dropped one ribbon placing.
+NO SCREW ON LIDS SCERW ON RINGS AND FLATS MAY BE USED.
+To hold flowers in place it is suggested to use tin foil or a type of plastic wrap with holes poked into it or frog lids.
+Containers may not be returned from State Fair.

-E. Follow the guidelines in 4-H "Preparing Cut Flowers for Exhibits" 4H 227 (revised 2016) http://go.unl.edu/preparingcutflowers when preparing entries for the fair.
+F. Follow the guidelines in 4-H "Preparing Cut Flowers for Exhibits" 4H 227 https://go.unl.edu/preparingcutflowers when preparing entries for the fair.

 Cut Flower Annuals and Biennials-Five (5) stems of a single variety (cultivar) unless otherwise noted in parenthesis.
+Classes 1-23: Cut Flower Annuals and Biennials - 5 stems of a single variety (cultivar) unless otherwise noted in parenthesis.

+Classes: (SF 106) +G-770-001 Aster +G-770-002 Bachelor Buttons +G-770-003 Bells of Ireland +G-770-004 Browallia +G-770-005 Calendula +G-770-006 Celosia (crested or plume) 3 stems +G-770-007 Cosmos

++G-770-008 Dahlia

-Classes (SF 106): +G-770-001 Aster +G-770-002 Bachelor Buttons +G-770-003 Bells of Ireland +G-770-004 Browallia +G-770-005 Calendula +G-770-006 Celosia (crested or plume) 3 stems +G-770-007 Cosmos +G-770-008 Dahlia +G-770-009 Dianthus +G-770-010 Foxglove +G-770-011 Gladiolus (3 stems) +G-770-012 Gomphrena +G-770-013 Hollyhock (3 stems) +G-770-014 Marigold +G-770-015 Pansy +G-770-016 Petunia +G-770-017 Salvia +G-770-018 Snapdragon +G-770-019 Statice +G-770-020 Sunflower (under 3 inches in diameter: 5 stems, 3 inches or more in diameter: 3 stems) +G-770-021 Vinca +G-770-022 Zinnia
++G-770-009 Dianthus +G-770-010 Foxglove +G-770-011 Gladiolus (3 stems) +G-770-012 Gomphrena +G-770-013 Hollyhock (3 stems) +G-770-014 Marigold +G-770-015 Pansy +G-770-016 Petunia +G-770-017 Salvia +G-770-018 Snapdragon +G-770-019 Statice +G-770-020 Sunflower (under 3 inches in diameter: 5 stems, 3 inches or more in diameter: 3 stems) +G-770-021 Vinca +G-770-022 Zinnia